mrzachnugent/react-native-reusables/README.md

 - **[Documentation Project](https://github.com/users/mrzachnugent/projects/1)**
    <br>
    _Backlog for documentation.
-If you'd like to contribute, assign yourself the issue and track its proression in the project's backlog._
+If you'd like to contribute, assign yourself the issue and track its progression in the project's backlog._

 - **Add missing universal components**
   <br>